 For decades, Akron worksites were a manufacturing hub for many of America’s largest corporations, particularly in the rubber industry, with large industrial plants throughout the city.
 The rubber industry and other manufacturing firms employed tens of thousands of Akron residents, bringing prosperity to Akron, Canton, Mansfield, Warren, Youngstown and much of northeast Ohio.
-But along with steady employment and the growth of large corporations came Akron worksite asbestos exposure.
+But along with steady employment and the growth of large corporations came Akron asbestos exposure, leading to cancer cases.

 Akron workers found themselves in poorly ventilated work areas like boiler rooms and machine rooms with asbestos fibers lingering and easily inhaled and ingested.
 The highest risk jobs included Maintenance Crews, machinists, mechanics, painters, insulators, pipefitters and boilermakers, electricians and packing crews.